 While putting your newsletter sign-up form in a prominent place on your website is a good first step, there's more than one way to grow your subscriber base.

 For example, you can offer a checkbox in a form where you collect leads allowing people to opt in to your newsletter.
 Here's where the sneaky maintenance cost comes in: You often need to manually download a CSV file, filter for the people who opted in, and upload their email addresses to your email newsletter software.

 Instead, use a Zap to automatically add subscribers to your newsletters from other apps you use to collect contacts.
 Keep in mind that you can't automatically subscribe people to your newsletter without permission.

 Automatically segment your subscribers

 Segmenting your subscribers into different categories allows you to tailor and test messages based on their interests.
 For example, you might send a newsletter promoting upcoming webinars to subscribers who've previously attended an event you hosted.
-Or, you could send segmented follow-up resources based on people's answers to a quiz, like Marquiste Boyce of Side Hustle Mentor.
+Or, you could send segmented follow-up resources based on people's answers to a quiz.

 Instead of manually tagging subscribers or adding them to lists, you can try a Zap to automatically get the segmentation party started.

 Keeping your subscribers engaged means sending regular emails on a recurring basis.
 The hard part?
 Brainstorming themes and coming up with engaging content every week.